GeoscienceAustralia/ptha/propagation/SWALS/examples/dispersive/nthmp_BP06/README.md

 ![Conical Island flume geometry and gauge locations.
 The wavemaker is near the left edge of the domain.
 Gauge locations 1-4 vary slightly between cases A, B and C](https://github.com/GeoscienceAustralia/ptha/blob/figures/propagation/SWALS/examples/dispersive/nthmp_BP06/Flume_plot_A_default.png)

 The [SWALS model](BP06.f90) uses a nested grid around the island.
 The wave forcing was derived from an analytical initial condition for a solitary wave.
-Dispersion is used in deeper waters, and linearly tapered to zero at depths (below MSL) between 0.1 - 0.05 m.
+Dispersion is used in deeper waters and linearly tapered to zero at depths (below MSL) between 0.1 - 0.05 m.

 ## Differing runup observations are reported for this problem